romanis/pcm_inversion/README.md

 conditional on structural parameters, the other uses these computations in conjunction with NLopt solver to solve MPEC style feasibility problem trying to equate observed market shares and the predicted ones.
 ## Market share computation library
 The source is located at `pcm_inversion/market_share`.
-All functions are put in `pcm_share::` scope and the main function to call is `pcm_share::unc_share` that computes PCM shares in the market with
+All functions are put in `pcm_share::` namespace and the main function to call is `pcm_share::unc_share` that computes PCM shares in the market with
 `N` products each having `K` characteristics of horizontal differentiation (except for price) conditional on structural parameters.
 Here is the signature: